yarml/HeliumOS/README.md

 to fix them manually (only 4 changes required) (Will be fixed when Helium Bootboot is implemented)

+- Idk man, every now and then I get a new compilation error either from bootboot or from some missing includes in my code, idk why this is happening, maybe god doesn't want this OS to exist anymore and is just slowly breaking everything apart.
+Anyway, some bootboot file is missing an include of stdint.h, I forgot which file and too lazy to check, but if you get an error about uint64_t undefined, just add the include in the file the error is coming from.

 <!-- Raw links  -->
 [buildsys/]: buildsys/
 [kernel/]: kernel/